speedlorenzo12/Enhancify-Shortcut-test/README.md

 # Shortcut for Enhancify

-Simple shortcut to get started with Revancify-Xisr.
+Simple shortcut to get started with Enhancify.

 Supported only on Android 8.0+.